Irène Joliot-Curie: Research

+In March 1918, Irène Curie joined the Radium Institute in Paris where she initially assisted her mother in her research.

-As she neared the end of her doctorate in 1924, Irène Curie was asked to teach the precision laboratory techniques required for radiochemical research to the young chemical engineer Frédéric Joliot, whom she would later wed.
+As she neared the end of her doctorate in 1924, Irène Curie was asked to teach the precision laboratory techniques required for radiochemical research to the young chemical engineer Frédéric Joliot, whom she married on 9 October 1926.
 From 1928, Joliot-Curie and her husband, Frédéric, combined their research efforts on the study of atomic nuclei.
 In 1932, Joliot-Curie and her husband Frédéric had full access to Marie's polonium.
 Experiments were done using gamma rays to identify the positron.
 Though their experiments identified both the positron and the neutron, they failed to interpret the significance of the results and the discoveries were later claimed by Carl David Anderson and James Chadwick respectively.
-These discoveries would have secured greatness indeed, as together with J. J. Thomson's discovery of the electron in 1897, they finally replaced John Dalton's model of atoms as solid spherical particles.

-In 1933, Joliot-Curie and her husband were the first to calculate the accurate mass of the neutron.
-The Joliot-Curies continued trying to get their name into the scientific community; in doing so, they developed a new theory from an interesting experiment they conducted.
+In 1933, Joliot-Curie and her husband were the first to calculate accurately the mass of the neutron.
+The Joliot-Curies continued trying to make a name in the scientific community; in doing so, they developed a new theory from an interesting experiment they conducted.
 During an experiment bombarding aluminium with alpha rays, they discovered that only protons were detected.
 Based on the undetectable electron and positron pair, they proposed that the protons changed into neutrons and positrons.
 Later in October 1933, this new theory was presented to the Seventh Solvay Conference.
 The Solvay Conferences consisted of prominent scientists in the physics and chemistry community.
-Irene and her husband presented their theory and results to their fellow scientists, but they received criticism of their findings from most of the 46 scientists attending.
-However, they were able to build on the controversial theory later on.
+Irène and her husband presented their theory and results to their fellow scientists, but they received criticism of their findings from most of the 46 scientists attending.